Frequently Asked Questions

 - Research: A wide range of opportunities to participate in research is available for residents.
-The Family Medicine Department is nationally known for the strength of its Research Division, and residents can mentor and become involved in projects with highly respected faculty.
+The UW Family Medicine Department is nationally known for the strength of its Research Section, and residents can be mentored and become involved in projects with highly respected faculty.

 - Academic & Leadership Focus: During their three years of training, all residents are offered the opportunity to develop skills as leaders, teachers and scholars in the field of Family Medicine.
 Our program has academic and leadership focus tracks for those residents interested in dedicating additional curricular time to develop future skills in teaching, health policy, or research

 - Sports Medicine affiliation: An accredited sports medicine fellowship program is closely affiliated with the Family Medicine Department, accepting one fellow per year.
 Family medicine residents rotate with Sports Medicine faculty in their clinics, providing excellent training in orthopedics and sports medicine.

 - Practice Management and Behavioral Science Curricula: Residents participate in a year-long longitudinal curriculum to emphasize the areas of behavioral science and of practice management, which prepare residents with key skills for excellence as practicing family physicians.